 Starting a new year usually leads to resolutions and commitments to simplify – everything from the pantry, garage, and our clothing collection, to calendars and extracurricular activities.
 We desire to be more present, less crazy with our commitments, and to introduce some semblance of margin.
 We commit to more no’s to outside pressures and more yeses to family, faith, and fitness, all in hopes of less stress, better sleep, and an increased quality of life.

 But hold on just a minute.
-Before you attack your commitments with a red pen, keep in mind there’s one thing that really should stay on your list: investing in others.
+Before you attack your commitments with a red pen, keep in mind there’s one thing that really should stay on your list: can you buy accutane in uk investing in others.

 A major pro in our culture is the popularity of “giving back,” but the temptation is to develop a project mentality by believing a few “good things” sprinkled here and there are enough.
 Jesus didn’t just set the bar higher, he created a whole knew standard.
 The old way of doing things had a lot to do with accomplishing a large quantity of “good things.”
 His new way – the best, most life-giving way – has a lot to do with sharing and investing your LIFE.